Priw8/merlin/README.md

 - some constants for the transforms, like `[BOUNCE_UDL] = 7` for defining on which walls the bullet is allowed to bounce
 - aim modes for ins_607 (`etAim`)

-Some subroutines:
+Some subroutines, many of which are inline:
 - `@setupNon()`, `@setupCard()` subs to be called before every nonspell/spellcard (the same thing that ZUN copypastes everywhere, reset boss parameters, clear bullets, reset vars etc)
 - `@stop()` - waits forever
 - `@etOnAuto(int etId, int interval, int n)` - makes the bullet manager `etId` shoot bullets every `interval` frames, and repeat it `n` times.
 Made with stage design in mind, for boss patterns you should make more complex stuff obviously.
 - separate subs for every bullet transform type, so you can do `@etExWait(etId, channel, time)` instead of `etEx(etId, channel, [EX_WAIT] time, [NEG], [NEGF], [NEGF])`
 - `@effCharge(int pnt, int speed)` that allows easily creating more customizable boss appear effects than the ones in default.ecl.
 There are versions for different colors, like `effChargeGreen`.
-- and some other small things, check `thxx/merlin/ecl/other.tecl` for details.
+- and some other small things, check `thxx/merlin/ecl/` and `thxx/merlin/inline/` for details (documentation will be crreated at some point).

 There are comments in the code, so you can refer to them.